Er-Devjyoti/ML_for_Spectral_Analysis_on_SoC/README.md

 If RoCm/ Cuda is missing or not working please check the drivers and troubleshoot the necessary dependencies.

+## Step 2: Local System Check

+---

+This research project is computationally intensive and a high-end GPU to run the programs is a must.

+To run a 'Hello World' system Check for RoCm/ CUDA, please download the SYSTEM CHECK file: https://github.com/Er-Devjyoti/ML_for_Spectral_Analysis_on_SoC/blob/main/YOLOv5/SYSTEMCHECK.ipynb, from this repo and run this file in your local system.

+If RoCm/ Cuda is missing or not working please check the drivers and troubleshoot the necessary dependencies.

-## Step 2: Installation of TorchSig Toolkit
+## Step : Installation of TorchSig Toolkit

 ---